+We bring you the top things to do in Central Cape Town!
+The city is offering more and more fantastic things for travellers to do.
 Cape Town tourism is up by more than 11% from last year with 760,000 more tourists arriving in May this year.
-The city is offering more and more fantastic things for travellers to do.
 We’ve selected 4 things that you can do if you’ve got a few free hours in the CBD (Central Business District) in central Cape Town, right in the shadow of Table Mountain and Lion’s Head.

 We picked 4 sightseeing spots located close to another (see map below) as a great way to spend a morning or afternoon in the Mother City.